 Chocolate Chip Oatmeal Cookies

-I am absolutely obsessed with these delicious chocolate chip oatmeal cookies!
-They have a slightly crisp exterior and a soft and chewy center with the most incredible sweet, nutty flavor and that wonderful texture of oatmeal in every bite.
-An easy, irresistible classic oatmeal cookie that will have everyone coming back for seconds!
+Delicious Chocolate Chip Oatmeal Cookies with a slightly crisp exterior and a soft and chewy center with the most incredible sweet, nutty flavor and that wonderful texture of oatmeal in every bite.
+An easy, irresistible treat that will have everyone coming back for seconds!

 Author: Kim